 Make Copies Through Online Copy Websites

-Many offer expedited shipping options too, so you could potentially have your copies at your home or business within just a couple of days.
-Here is a list of some of the more popular online copy websites.
+Many offer expedited shipping options too, so you could potentially have them at your home or business within just a couple of days.
+Here is a list of some of the more popular websites.

-Best Value Copy will make color copies for just 9 cents and black and white copies for 2.5 cents each.
-They also have coupon codes on the site that can get you even more discounts depending on how many copies you’ll need.
+Best Value Copy will make copies for just 9 cents and black and white for 2.5 cents each.
+They also have coupon codes on the site that can get you even more discounts depending on how many you’ll need.

 Know that you’ll pay for shipping with these guys unless your order is over $125.